HPL Access Center for the Visually and Hearing Impaired

 - The ARC - Greater Houston Chapter Resource List: A very complete resource list for people with special needs in the Houston Area

-- Texas Department of Assistive and Rehabilitative Services: Learn about services provided by the State of Texas.
+- Texas Department of Health and Human Services: Learn about services provided by the State of Texas.
 Early Childhood Intervention Referral 1-800-250-2246

 - Hope for Three: Advocates and assists families with Autistic members